FAQs

 What will I see once the project is complete?

-Wetlands similar to those north of the Causeway will be restored in the wetland creation area to be located south of the Causeway.
-As the created wetland grows and becomes established, people may see increased wildlife and reduced wave action and erosion.
+As the created wetland grows and becomes established, people should see increased wildlife as well as reduced wave action and erosion.

 What resources will be affected by this project (e.g. natural, cultural)?

 A thorough evaluation was completed to avoid and minimize interaction with cultural resources.
 Natural resources are meant to be enhanced by the Project; thus, existing submerged aquatic vegetation areas will be avoided.
-It is anticipated that soft bottom mud habitat will be affected by the footprint of the Project.
-However, creation of the highly productive wetland habitats will replace the soft bottom mud habitats, which will maximize the environmental net benefit of the Project.
+It is anticipated that the soft-bottom mud habitat will be affected by the footprint of the Project.
+However, the creation of the highly productive wetland habitats will replace the soft-bottom mud habitats, which will maximize the environmental net benefit of the Project.

 Where can I learn more?